-- Per the Parent Handbook, students must be fever-free for 24 hours before returning to school;
+- Per the Parent Handbook, students must be fever-free (general illness) for 24 hours before returning to school;

 - Per CDC guidelines, students who have tested positive for COVID-19 must remain home for 10 days following a positive test.
 Students are not penalized for late work during an illness.

 - Students and siblings who have “close contact” with a family member who has tested positive for COVID-19 should be out 14 calendar days from the positive test.

 - However, anyone who has had close contact with someone with COVID-19 and who: 1) developed COVID-19 illness within the previous 3 months and; 2) has recovered and; 3) remains without COVID-19 symptoms (for example, cough, shortness of breath) does not need to stay home.